collocations.org

 She felt weak for six months after undergoing major abdominal surgery.

-~ for
+surgery for

-emergency surgery for a twisted gut
+emergency surgery for appendicitis

-~ to
+surgery to

 After the accident, she needed extensive plastic surgery to her face.

-2. place/time a doctor/dentist sees patients
+2. (BrE) place/time a doctor/dentist sees patients

-VERB + SURGERY
+VERB + surgery

 do, have, hold

-I''ll do morning surgery, if you like. | We only have a morning surgery. | He holds surgery from 10 a.m. to 1 p.m.
+He holds surgery from 10 a.m. to 1 p.m.

 attend, go to

-those attending the doctor''s surgery with physical symptoms | I''ll have to go to the surgery to pick up the prescription.
+I'll have to go to the surgery to pick up the prescription.

-SURGERY + NOUN
+surgery + NOUN

 hours

-in a/the ~
+in a/the surgery

-Dr Smith isn''t in the surgery today.
+Dr Smith isn't in the surgery today.

 Report an error or submit a comment/suggestion on surgery